Frequently Asked Questions

 If I previously signed an authorization card, do I have to vote for the union?

 No. Signing a card does not mean you have to vote for the union.
-The election is a secret ballot election conducted by the National Labor Relations Board.
+The election on August 19th will be a secret ballot election conducted by the National Labor Relations Board.
 Only you will know how you vote.
-It is your decision and your decision alone whether or not union representation is right for you.

 Cost of Being in a Union